-Class A shareholders are entitled to receive monthly cash dividends currently targeted to be \$0.1257 per Class A Share.
+Class A shareholders are entitled to receive regular monthly cash dividends currently targeted to be \$0.10 per Class A share to yield 8.0% per annum on the original issue price.
 The net asset value per unit must remain above the required \$15 per unit threshold for monthly distributions to be declared.
-Total distributions per Class A share during the year amounted to \$1.5804.
+Total distributions per Class A share during the year amounted to \$1.10.